 Kyle has received multiple awards for his music including the 2014 Northern Illinois University College of Visual and Performing Arts Dean’s Award.
 He was also awarded the 2015 Peabody Institute of the Johns Hopkins University Otto Ortmann Award in Composition, and 1st place in the 2016 Peabody Institute of the Johns Hopkins University DeLillo Composition Competition.
 Kyle is currently a finalist in the 2018 American Prize for Instrumental Chamber Music.

-with Dr. David Maki, Dr. Robert Fleisher, and Dr. Ted Hatmaker.
-Kyle recently completed his MM in composition at the Peabody Institute of the Johns Hopkins University with Pulitzer Prize winning composer Dr. Kevin Puts.
-As an advocator of music education, Kyle is currently on faculty at Northern Illinois University where he teaches Aural Skills.
-He is also teaching piano, theory, and composition privately throughout the Chicago-Land Area.
+Kyle holds a B.M. in both composition and piano performance from Northern Illinois University.
+While pursuing his degrees from NIU, he studied piano with William Goldenberg and composition with David Maki, Robert Fleisher, and Ted Hatmaker.
+Kyle received his M.M. in composition at the Peabody Institute of the Johns Hopkins University with Pulitzer Prize-winning composer, Kevin Puts.
+Kyle is currently on faculty at Northern Illinois University where he teaches aural skills.
+He also teaches piano, theory, and composition privately throughout the Chicago-land area.